jhajagos/TransformDBtoHDF5ML/documentation/README.md

 ```

 An additional required parameter is `"fields_to_order_by"`.
 This parameter must include the linking field and
 the ordering parameter.
-In the above case that is `"sequence_id"`.
+In the above case it is the `"sequence_id"`.
 If this is not set correctly
-the program will break apart your rows incorrectly.
+the mapping process will have errors and fail.

 The mapping `"one-to-many-class"` is similar to `"one-to-many"` except it splits the lists
 into keyed entries in a dictionary/hash table.